-Article 24 of the OECD Model Convention deals with Non-discrimination.
-Article 24 is a special rule providing for avoidance of discrimination against nationals or residents of another contracting state.
+Article 24 of the OECD Model Convention deals with non-discrimination.
+Article 24 is a special rule providing for the avoidance of discrimination against nationals or residents of another contracting state.
 However, the non-discrimination obligations of Article 24 apply only if nationals or residents of two states are comparably situated.
-For example – for Non-discrimination article to apply, they should either carry on same activities or be in the same circumstances.
+For example – for a non-discrimination article to apply, they should either carry on the same activities or be in the same circumstances.

 The essence of a non-discrimination article is to prevent unfair taxation as distinct from preventing double taxation.
 Bird eye view on the types of non-discrimination discussed in the tax treaties –